lezippo/RootFindingAlgorithms/README.md

 ## Secant Method

 The secant method is another iterative root-finding algorithm that doesn't require the derivative of the function.
 Instead, it approximates the derivative using finite differences.
-Here's how it works:

 1. **Initial Guesses**: Start with two initial guesses $x_0$ and $x_1$ close to the actual root.
 2. **Iteration**: Iterate using the formula: